Configuration

 plain Config object, and

-passes it in.
-A misconfigured deploy therefore fails at startup, not deep inside a request.
+at startup, not deep inside a request.

 That single read also means defaults live in one file.
 Every tunable below is parsed by